 CD or Savings Bond

 These two are classic graduation gifts for a reason.
 A certificate of deposit (CD) or savings bond makes an ideal starting point for a young adult still trying to get their financial bearings.
-Both contribute positively toward your graduate’s more immediate savings goals, though a savings bond retains its value regardless of inflationary rates and — unlike a CD — remains free from taxation.
-In the end, either gesture gets your graduate thinking more practically about their financial future, and ultimately, that is the bottom line when it comes to any gift on this list.
+Both contribute positively toward your graduate’s more immediate savings goals, though a savings bond retains its value regardless of inflationary rates and – unlike a CD – remains free from taxation.
+In the end, either gesture gets your graduate thinking more practically about their financial future.

 Online Savings Account

-You’d be surprised how many graduates don’t even take the seemingly simple step of creating a savings account.
+Many new graduates still haven’t created a savings account.
 Opening an online savings account is one of the most important ways in which you can aid a recent graduate, McGee believes.
 “Once you learn to pay yourself first, you’ll really be able to watch your money grow,” he said.

 To get the most value out of their burgeoning savings accounts, graduates should also set up an automatic payroll deduction directly into their savings.
 This inherently makes future saving a priority and establishes smart financial habits.